 WARNING: Still Under Construction

-In recent monts I've finally been able to clean up much of the mess and get much of the stuff that didn't belong in the workshop out where it can be used or stored.
+In recent months I've finally been able to clean up much of the mess and get a lot of the stuff that didn't belong in the workshop out where it can be used or stored.
 I've been able to make some plans for cabinets, sets of drawers and even an actual workbench.
 We've also decided that saving money toward installing a mini-split HVAC.
 That will greatly extend the amount of time I can work in the workshop and garage.
+That is still pretty far into the future.

 The view from the workbench area of the new shop is fantastic.
 The windows fill the workspace with light during the day.
 When I designed the building’s layout I made sure that the workshop had this view.